What is the Elephant Ear Plant (Alocasia Brisbaneensis)?

 Root Rot

 Root rot is common when the plant’s roots sit in water for too long.
-Ensure the plant is in a well-draining pot and that you’re not overwatering it.
+Ensure the plant is in a well-draining pot and avoid overwatering it to prevent root rot.
 If you suspect root rot, remove the plant from its pot and trim any affected roots.

 Methods of Propagation